joker-b/botzo/_books/generations.md

 inline_nav: true
 ---

-<p class="notice"><i>Graffiti Generations</i> is <a href="https://www.magcloud.com/browse/issue/2824167?__r=97979" target="_blank">now available online!</a><br /><br />You can also get a signed copy during Sonoma County art events, and at the <a href="https://www.petalumaartscenter.org/" target="_blank">Petaluma Arts Center,</a> or included with any purchase of a <i>Graffiti Generations</i> art print.</p>
+<p class="notice--info"><i>Graffiti Generations</i> is <a href="https://www.magcloud.com/browse/issue/2824167?__r=97979" target="_blank">now available for purchase online!</a><br /><br />You can also get a signed copy during Sonoma County art events,  at the <a href="https://www.petalumaartscenter.org/" target="_blank">Petaluma Arts Center,</a> or included with the purchase of any size <a href="mailto:kevin+books@vumondo.com?subject=Please%20Keep%20Me%20Updated%20about%20%22Grafitti%20Generations%20Prints&body=Let%20me%20know%20about%20updates%20on%20sale%20and%20availability%20of%20%22Graffiti%20Generations%22%20prints.%0A%0AThanks%21"><i>Graffiti Generations</i> art print.</a></p>

 The 1973 movie _American Graffiti_ was set in a vaguely-1962 everytown.
-The location chosen to film most of this pre-Vietnam idyll was the small city of Petaluma, in southern Sonoma County.
-Those cruising streets are still here, celebrated in an annual parade and events throughout each year that always include the local NorCal Car Culture.
+The location chosen to film most of this pre-Vietnam-era idyll was the small city of Petaluma, in southern Sonoma County.
+Those cruising streets are still here, celebrated ovr the decades since in an annual parade and civic events throughout each year that always include classics and hotrods.

-NorCal Car Culture is a bigger-than-life, partly-imaginary world with space for creative interpretation, like the Old West of cowboy movies – but in the world of Car Culture nostalgia, everyone is a Good Guy.
-All ages can and do join in: Dads, daughters, neighbors who in everyday life might never otherwise connect.
+NorCal Car Culture is a bigger-than-life, slightly-imaginary world with plenty of space for creative interpretation,not unlike the Old West of cowboy movies – but in the world of Car Culture nostalgia, everyone is a Good Guy.
+All ages can and do join in: Dads, daughters, neighbors, people who in everyday life might never otherwise connect.

 Truly great show cars are never preserved in factory-fresh condition.
 Like a perfectly-tattooed arm, a true show car rises above its original manufacture to be a work of art.